marioperator/nohello/README.md

 This is a fork from  <a href="https://github.com/nohello-net/site">nohello.net</a>, but this fork working with github pages.
 This repository contains a multi-language version of the website, where users can choose their preferred language for an improved experience.
 While it preserves the original functionality, thhis fork emphasizes the **Italian context**, showing how users in Italy interact in chat and messaging environments where the “no hello” behavior is relevant.

-> ⚡ For IT professionals, unnecessary greetings in chat without proper context or a specific request can be extremely disruptive.
-This highlights how a “no hello” approach helps keep communications direct and efficient, ensuring that team members can immediately understand the purpose of the message and act on it effectively.

 ## 💡 Description